Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 sidebar_label: Private Testnet Staking test
 ---

+In this document, We will cover to staking TON token on private testnet which is two operator exists.

+> For common user, Recommand to use [dashboard](https://dashboard.faraday.tokamak.network/).

+For this testing, you should proceed [Setup Rootchain in Private Testnet](how-to-open-private-testnet-rootchain) and [Setup Childchain in Private Testnet](how-to-open-private-testnet-manually).
+If you did not yet, please those two steps.

+> The usernode is not necessary in this section by [Setup Childhcain - Setup Usernode node](how-to-open-private-testnet-manually#setup-user-node).

+## Operator TON stake

 ### Mint Test TON

-For this testing, have to mint test TON to each Operator who attend `stake` If `DepositManager` contract deployed as follow [Deploy TON Stake manager contract](#deploy-ton-stake-manager-contract).
+For this testing, have to mint test TON to each Operator who attend `stake` If `DepositManager` contract deployed as follow [Deploy TON Stake manager contract](how-to-open-private-testnet-manually#deploy-ton-stake-manager-contract).

 In this private testnet, we assumed that two operators are exist.
 Operator1 and Operator2 use following accounts.